 Deja Criston – UTeach Theatre, B.F.A.
-Theatre Studies 2022 – Council Co-Chair
+Theatre Education 2022 – Council Co-Chair

 Deja attended Cornerstone Christian Schools in San Antonio, TX.
-Theatre Education specifically introduced her to the importance of self-confidence, collaboration, trust and social awareness.
-Deja believes that teachers have this wonderful way of planting seeds of greatness within us, to bring out our total potential and that being a teacher is a huge responsibility; everyday they are given power to influence, and inspire, while being a vessel of compassion to help students achieve goals.
+Theatre Education specifically introduced her to the importance of self-confidence, collaboration, trust, and social awareness.
+Deja believes that teachers have this wonderful way of planting seeds of greatness within us, to bring out our total potential and that being a teacher is a huge responsibility; every day they are given the power to influence and inspire while being a vessel of compassion to help students achieve goals.